nijkah/MaskTrack_Box/README.md

 # MaskTrack_Box

-This is simplified [MaskTrack_Box](https://arxiv.org/abs/1612.02646) implementation in pytorch.
+This is a simple implementation of [MaskTrack_Box](https://arxiv.org/abs/1612.02646) in pytorch.

 Compared to conventional semi-supervised video object segmentation methods, MaskTrack_Box requires only a bounding box of the target for video object segmentation.